miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 - sets the initial state of the object by assigning the values of the object's properties
 - init initializes each new instance of the class
 - can have any number of params, but the first one should be always "self"

+What does self do:
+- when we create a new class instance (like book above)

 How to call a method from the parent class: